 Diminish the focus on instruction

 The school mindset leads us to believe that children benefit from lessons, the newest educational toys and electronics, coached sports at an early age, and other adult-designed, adult-led endeavors.
 Well-intentioned parents work hard to provide their children with these advantages.
 We do this because we believe that learning flows from instruction.
 By that logic the more avenues of adult-directed learning, the more kids will benefit.
 But there’s very limited evidence that all this effort, time, and money results in learning of any real value.
+In fact, it appears too many structured activities diminish a child’s ability to set and reach goals independently.

 When we interfere too much with natural learning, children show us with stubbornness or disinterest that real education has very little to do with instruction.
 Learning has much more to do with curiosity, exploration, problem solving, and innovation.
 For example, if baby encounters a toy she’s never seen before, she will investigate to figure out the best way or a number of different ways to use it.
 That is, unless an adult demonstrates how to use it.
 Then all those other potential avenues tend to close and the baby is less likely to find multiple creative ways to use that toy.